nipraxis/textbook/pages/intro.md

-# Pratice and theory of brain imaging
+# Practice and theory of brain imaging

 This is a hands-on course teaching the principles of functional MRI (fMRI) data analysis.
 We will teach you how to work with data and code to get a